USAID-OHA-SI/usaid-oha-si.github.io/_posts/2022-01-31-rbbs-1-motivation.md

 thumbnail: "20220131_rbbs_1-motivation.png"
 ---

-Part 1 of the coRps R Build Blocks Series (RBBS).
+Part 1 of the coRps R Building Blocks Series (RBBS).
 All content can be found on this blog under the `rbbs` category as well as on the [USAID-OHA-SI/coRps GitHub repo](https://github.com/USAID-OHA-SI/coRps).

 ## RBBS 1 - Motivation